 Saturate the unsealed ceramic tile and grout with the bleach solution.
 Leave the solution on for 15 to 30 minutes to allow for sufficient penetration.
 If the floor begins to dry out at any point, add more bleach solution.

-Dip your brush into the bucket of bleach solution so it is dripping wet.
+Dip your plastic scrub brush into the bucket of bleach solution so it is dripping wet.
 Scrub the tile vigorously to remove dirt, debris and discoloration.
 The area scrubbed should remain quite wet.
 Add more fresh solution if necessary.

-Mop the floor clean with fresh, warm water to remove the cleaning solution.
+Using a mop, rinse the floor clean with fresh, warm water to remove the cleaning solution.

 Dry up any excess moisture with a cotton towel or dry mop.